Visiting the Mackay Highlands Great Walk safely

 Be prepared and know your limits.
 Sections of this Great Walk are rugged and remote.

-- Walk only between April and September to avoid wet and dry weather extremes.
+- Walking between April and September is recommended to avoid wet and dry weather extremes.

 - You must be self-sufficient—carry a first-aid kit and extra rations for emergency situations.